Paying a credit card early: What you need to know

 When to pay your credit card bill

-The last day of your billing cycle is generally around 21 days before your payment is due.
+It may help to consider what happens on your credit card issuer’s statement closing date, also known as the day the billing cycle ends.
+The statement closing date is generally around 21 days before your payment is due.
 On the day your billing cycle ends, your lender will:

-• Calculate any interest charges for the month, along with your minimum payment amount
+• Calculate any interest charges for the month, along with your minimum payment amount.

-• Create your monthly statement, post it to your online account and/or mail it to you
+• Create your monthly statement, post it to your online account and/or mail it to you.

-• Record your outstanding balance and eventually report it to the credit bureaus
+• Record your outstanding balance and eventually report it to the credit bureaus.

 Credit card payoff estimator